Computer Science News and Announcements

 Computer science has many sub-fields including: algorithms and data structures, computer graphics, programming language theory, software engineering, computer architecture, databases, artificial intelligence and human-computer interaction.
 At Cabrillo, you can get the foundation you need to excel in these areas when you transfer to a four-year college or university.
 Or if you are more interested in a two-year degree or certificate, we offer those as well.
 Some of the fields you can explore with us are described below.

 Computer engineering combines elements of electrical engineering with computer science.
 Computer engineers develop the circuits and hardware for computer-based systems, including the processors at the heart of all computers.
-As a student in this discipline you will study the designs of digital hardware and software such as MP3 players, X-ray machines and even robots. (more...)
+As a student in this discipline you will study the designs of digital hardware and software such as MP3 players, X-ray machines and even robots.
+Check it out with our new course CS-11M: Introduction to C/C++ Programming Using Microcontrollers. (more...)

 As part of game development, the game programmer utilizes his or her computer science skills to create computer graphics and animation displays, to play music and sound effects, to develop intelligence for game characters, and to enable intuitive human-computer interaction.
 The knowledge and training that a game programmer receives are useful in other industries such as simulation (airplane simulators), telepresence (remote surgery or bomb disposal robots), assistive technology (smart prosthesis), and movie animation and special effects. (more...)